mic0331/smartcab/report/report.md

 Run this agent within the simulation environment with `enforce_deadline` set to `False` (see `run` function in `agent.py`), and observe how it performs.
 In this mode, the agent is given unlimited time to reach the destination.
 The current state, action taken by your agent and reward/penalty earned are shown in the simulator.

-*In your report, mention what you see in the agent’s behavior.
+*What do you see in the agent’s behavior.
 Does it eventually make it to the target location?*

 > the implementation of the basic agent is available in `agent.py`